User1233-1/Pentonix-Assessment-02/README.md

 # Pentonix-Assessment-02
-This is an Assesment for The Full Stack Developer Hiring
+This is an Assesment for The Full Stack Developer Hiring for Pentonix